leimao/Pixabay-AsyncIO-Download/README.md

     --update-image-urls
 ```

-This will consume the Pixabay API key `xxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxx`, read the images ids from `pixabay_ids.txt`, save the images urls to `pixabay_urls.txt`, and download all the images we have prepared to the directory `pixabay`.
+This will consume the Pixabay API key `xxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxx`, read the images ids from `pixabay_ids.txt`, save the images urls to `pixabay_urls.txt`, and download all the images to the directory `pixabay`.

 Alternatively, if the images urls file, such as, `pixabay_urls.txt` is already available, please run the following command in the terminal.